📋 Compliance & Permits Guide

 HOA Rules

-Many Shreveport neighborhoods have Homeowners Associations with architectural review committees.
-Always check HOA requirements before starting roofing work, as they may have additional restrictions on:
+Many Shreveport neighborhoods have Homeowners Associations with specific architectural guidelines.
+Always check HOA requirements before starting roofing work, as they may restrict material choices, colors, or installation methods beyond city codes.

 Zoning